The Evolution of Useful Things by Henry Petroski. MU Ellis T212.P465 1994

 The Times (London) (1789-2003) SPEC FILM

-From the MU Libraries Gateway page, click on MERLIN Catalog from the top menu.
+From the MU Libraries Gateway page, click on Library Catalog from the top menu.
 MERLIN is a catalog of the books, journals, magazines and other materials owned by libraries on this campus, as well as the libraries at the University of Missouri campuses at St. Louis, Kansas City and Rolla.

 When you enter a search, by keyword, author, etc., the computer will default to searching only the MU campus, denoted 'MU' in the pull-down menu on the right side of the screen, unless you choose a different library from that menu.
 By choosing 'ALL MERLIN' from the menu, you can expand your search to include all the libraries in the University of Missouri System.
 To expand your search still further to find what is available from nearly all the academic libraries in the state of Missouri, click on the MOBIUS button found at the extreme top the the MU Libraries Gateway page.